 6) In addition, the number plate of your car must be visible on the back of the caravan, and conform to the relevant British Standard.
 Drivers following should be able to see it in all conditions and at night, so a pencil sketch or pen on a piece of paper will not be acceptable.

 7) Remember the maximum speed limits of 50mph on single carriageways and 60mph on dual carriageways.
-Braking times are longer, corners should be given more clearance, and the manoeuvrability of the vehicle is compromised as this driver found out to his cost.
+Braking times are longer, corners should be given more clearance, and the manoeuvrability of the vehicle is compromised.

 8) If you’re not a confident driver, and/or have never driven a car with an attached caravan, then consider courses through the Camping and Caravanning Club, which show you how to manoeuvre and load the van.
 More advanced courses would benefit those who have towed caravans before but have experienced pitching.